Government Leaders For Kids: Easy Worksheets & Activities

 • Objective: Help students understand the role of a mayor and other local officials.

-• What you need: A foldable (like this one) or a fun worksheet with questions about their mayor, craft supplies, and a little local research.
+• What you need: A mayor research foldable, a simple worksheet with questions about their mayor, craft supplies, and a little local research.

 • How it works: